digitalservicebund/a2j-rechtsantragstelle/doc/adr/0012-testing-strategy-assessment.md

 - **Fixtures**:
   Fixtures are known data sets used in tests to ensure consistent test results.
   Fixtures for some of the flows are located in `/tests/e2e/fixtures`, all with a variable name `happyPathData`.
 Some of the fixtures represent a comprehensive possible state of a corresponding flow from start to end while others only represent a partial state.
-  They are used in several unit, integration and component tests.
+  They are used in several unit and integration tests.
 Some of the fixtures use `faker` to generate random data, while others are hardcoded.
 - **Factories**:
   Factories generate dynamic test data which is generated on demand.
   Factories are located in the `/tests/e2e/factories` directory.
 Most of them mock Strapi objects and are used in `/app/services/cms/__test__`.
 There are also factories for mocking objects of the `pdfkit` library.
 Some of the factoriy function follow a naming convention like `<reponsibility>Factory` (e.g. `strapiParagraphFactory`), whereas others don't.